 How to Start a Sports Blog: The Final Word

 Now you have within reach everything you need to get started building your very own sports blog.

-If you follow the tips and strategies outlined in this article, you will be able to create and monetize your blog within a relatively short space of time.
+If you follow the tips and strategies outlined in this article, you can create and monetize your blog within a relatively short time.
 Before long, you could be the proud owner of a successful and profitable sports blog.